-Copper is a metal that is excellent in conducting heat and electricity.
-Copper occurs naturally in metallic form and has been in use since circa 8000 BC.
+Copper is a metal that is excellent at conducting heat and electricity.
+It occurs naturally in metallic form and has been in use since circa 8000 BCE.
 All living organisms need copper as it is a primary constituent of cytochrome c oxidase, which is a respiratory enzyme.
 In humans, traces of copper are in the bones, muscles, and liver, whereas in some organisms such as crustaceans, the metal is a constituent of hemocyanin in their blood.
 Copper has many applications in the world, and an excess of it can affect the environment and humans negatively.

 Sources Of Copper Pollution

 Copper pollution in the environment comes from human activities and natural sources.
 The excavation of copper in mines creates dust rich with the metal and wind can spread it around the mine site.
-Manufacturing companies dealing with copper in the production of metal, electrical appliances, pesticides, fungicides and other products containing copper, often release contaminated water into the drainage system which leads to streams and other water bodies.
+Manufacturing companies dealing with copper in the production of metal, electrical appliances, pesticides, fungicides and other products containing copper often release contaminated water into the drainage system which leads to streams and other water bodies.
 The use of pesticides such as “Bordeaux mix,” a fungicide using this metal, also introduces more copper compounds into the environment and may affect humans consuming unwashed fruits or vegetables sprayed with such pesticides.
 In buildings, copper used in plumbing dissolves gradually and adds the metal into the water supply.
 Other sources of copper pollution include fossil fuel burning, used motor oils, paint, and wearing out of brake pads.
 In rare cases, copper IUDs, a non-hormonal form of birth control, have been identified as the cause of copper poisoning in individuals.

 Environmental Effects Of Copper Pollution